The historic Dresden Cathedral appears to “breathe” with light for the 70th Annual Observance of the Bombing of Dresden in WWII.

 “…an emblematic artwork of timeless and far-reaching importance.”

-Breathing Cathedral: The historic Dresden Cathedral “breathes with light.”
-For the 70th observance of the fire bombing of Dresden in World War Two, New York artist, Stuart Williams, transformed the Cathedral with waves of light that rose and fell on the facade at the pace of human breath… causing the Cathedral to appear to breathe.
+Breathing Cathedral: The meticulously restored Dresden Cathedral (c.
+1738), “breathes with light.”
+For the 70th annual observance of the bombing of Dresden in World War Two, New York artist, Stuart Williams, transformed the Cathedral with waves of light that rose and fell on the facade at the pace of human breath… causing the Cathedral to appear to “breathe.”

 An International Observance: The opening ceremony included speeches by Dresden Mayor Lehmann, Consul General Riedmann from the U.S. Consulate in Leipzig, and the artist.
 In attendance were representatives from Dresden’s sister cities around the world, including Coventry, England and Columbus, Ohio.
 10,000 people formed a human chain around the Baroque old city that was destroyed, with Williams’ light installation, Breath of Life/Dresden, soaring 83 meters (275 ft.) directly overhead.

-4 Years in Planning: Williams worked hand-in-hand with Dresden city officials and planners in pinpointing the Dresden Cathedral as the ideal site for Breath of Life/Dresden, as well as in the formidable effort to win approval from the Dresden Department of Monument Preservation, the Dresden Cathedral and the Provincial Government of Saxony.
+4 Years in Planning: Williams worked hand-in-hand with Dresden city officials in pinpointing the Dresden Cathedral as the ideal site for the installation, as well as in the formidable effort to win approval from the Dresden Department of Monument Preservation, the Dresden Cathedral, the Bishop of Dresden-Meissen Diocese, and the Provincial Government of Saxony.

 ~ Testimonial ~ City of Dresden: